Arxari/OpenShockClock/README.md

 ### How to use
 #### Linux
+- Go to the releases page
-- Download alarm.py or git clone the repo.
+- Download the source code .zip
-- Place alarm.py in a folder
+- After it's downloaed unzip it
-- Copy the location of alarm.py
+- Copy the location of alarm.py (you can do this in GNOME files by doing right click and clicking copy or pressing ctrl + c)
-- Open your terminal and type 'python3 path/to/your/alarm.py
+- Open your terminal and type ```python3 path/to/your/alarm.py``` or ```python3``` and paste the location, press enter to run it
 - Go trough the text promps
-- Setup finished
+- And you're good to go :D
 #### Windows
 - .bat file in the works
 #### MacOS